Pion-nucleon sigma term $\sigma_{\pi N}$ and deeply bound pionic atoms: Conclusions

-In this article, we study the sensitivities of the observables of the deeply bound pionic atoms to the value of the pion-nucleon sigma term $\sigma_{\pi N}$ and investigate the experimental feasibilities of them to determine the $\sigma_{\pi N}$ value precisely by considering the expected errors of the up-to-date experiments.
+In this article, we study the sensitivities of the observables of the deeply bound pionic atoms to the value of the pion--nucleon sigma term $\sigma_{\pi N}$ and investigate the experimental feasibilities of them to determine the $\sigma_{\pi N}$ value precisely by taking into account the typical errors of the up-to-date experiments.
 So far, the analyses of the data have been performed based on the usage of the effective nuclear density $\rho_{\rm eff}$ probed by the pionic atoms which would be slightly different for different nuclei and different bound states.
-In this article, we improve the theoretical formula and implement the $\sigma_{\pi N}$ term in the optical potential to treat the density dependence of the potential parameters for isoscalar ($b_0$) and isovector ($b_1$) terms explicitly without using the concept of the effective density.
+In this article, we improve the theoretical formula and implement the $\sigma_{\pi N}$ term in the optical potential to treat the density dependence of the potential parameters for the $s$-wave isoscalar ($b_0$) and isovector ($b_1$) terms explicitly without using the concept of the effective density.